wjlove/WHAQM/readme.md

 - A balenAIR like device with a touchscreen display
 - Ability to collect data from multiple balenaAIR and WHAQM devices
 - Ability to display aggregated measurements from all devices
-- Ability to use touchscren device to provide alerts - _currently broken, disabled_
+- Ability to use touchscren device to provide alerts - _currently broken due to prediction work, disabled_
 - Ability to predict air quality conditions based on previous measurements - _not completed_

 ## Hardware Selection and Setup

 The hardware items selected for use in this project are mostly defined by the balenAIR project and its original recommendations.
 There are a number of options when it comes to choosing these devices and cost, availability plus performance are some factors to consider when reviewing the parts below.